 Millions of people stay in unhealthy, regressive, and emotionally dead relationships, no matter how much their family, friends, and even their inner voice urge them otherwise.

-The main reason we do this is because we are afraid of significant change occurring in our lives, but there are many subcategories as to why people cling onto relationships they should have ended long ago.
+The main reason we do this is that we are afraid of significant change occurring in our lives, but there are many subcategories as to why people cling to relationships they should have ended long ago.

 Here are three reasons why people stay in bad relationships, and why you might be convincing yourself to stay in yours:

 3 Reasons People Stay in Bad Relationships

 1) We Would Rather Be Unhappy in a Sure Situation Than Uncertain

 – “Happiness is overrated; relationships are always hard.”

 – “No one is perfect; I can forgive my partner for this again.”

 – “I would leave, but the dating scene is so terrible these days.”